rawalraj022/One-Universal-Identity/docs/api-documentation.md

 ## Identity Management API

-> **✅ Fully Implemented**: These endpoints are functional and connect to the actual backend services.
+> **✅ Fully Implemented**: These endpoints are functional with comprehensive testing, error handling, and realistic data responses.

 ### Register Identity